TCU Horned Frogs baseball: The wandering years

 The dissolution of the SWC in 1996 touched off a period of instability for the Horned Frogs that lasted nearly two decades, during which they made stops in six conferences.
 Following the dissolution of the SWC, the TCU Horned Frogs first joined the Western Athletic Conference (WAC).
 During the 1997 and 1998 seasons, TCU competed in the WAC South Division with the New Mexico Lobos, UNLV Rebels, and former SWC member Rice Owls.
 The Horned Frogs made two appearances in the WAC baseball tournament in the team's five seasons as a member of the WAC.
 Eight WAC member schools joined with schools from several other conferences to form the new Mountain West Conference (MWC) in 2000.
 Two seasons later, TCU joined the Houston Cougars, another former SWC member, in entering Conference USA (C-USA) for the 2002 season.

-Long time TCU Head Coach Lance Brown, a SWC hall-of-famer as both a TCU player and TCU coach, retired after the 2003 season.
+Longtime TCU head coach Lance Brown, a SWC hall-of-famer as both a TCU player and TCU coach, retired after the 2003 season.
 Through his career as TCU's skipper, Brown notched a school-record 517 wins.
 After Brown's departure, TCU would go on to make several more conference moves in the early 2000s and see an emergence of its baseball program as a perennial national power.